JCMura/JCMura/README.md

 - 👋 Hi, I’m @JCMura
 - 👀 I’m interested in bioinformatics
+- Python, R, SQL, Unix, Bash
-- 🌱 I’m currently learning Python and R
+- JupyterNotebook and VScode
 - 💞️ I’m looking to collaborate on bioinformatics related projects.
 - 📫 How to reach me justincolemurakawa@gmail.com